 Approval of previous meeting minutes: The board reviewed the previous meeting minutes for finalization.
 Carol Miller noted that Michael Womelsdorf and Dan Wyrick were noted as board members in those minutes, when both board members were replaced by new board members when the new board members were inducted during the conduct of the meeting.
 No other exceptions to the minutes were noted by any other board member.
 The meeting minutes were directed to be amended with these changes.
 The board moved to finalize the meeting minutes with this amendment, the motion was seconded, and the minutes were unanimously approved as amended for publication.

-VVG Association Newsletter: Melanie Gouffer (email devrdh@aol.com) has kindly offered to facilitate creation of an association newsletter to be published on an monthly basis.
+VVG Association Newsletter: Melanie Gouffer (email devrdh@aol.com) has kindly offered to facilitate creation of an association newsletter to be published on a monthly basis.
 The newsletter will be made available via email for those who provided an email address and posted at various community areas such as clubhouse or mailboxes.
 The purpose of the newsletter is to provide information to the community, to include the following: community special events, FAQ (Frequently Asked Questions), seasonal topics of interest, updates of ongoing projects, and such.
 Special recognition for people voluntarily doing acts for the general good is possible, only if that person authorizes this information to be shared.
 Topics may be added as needed or as interest is shown by resident questions.

+Page 2

 Board Vacancy: Rochelle Yoder, who acted ably as Board Secretary, has resigned the Board and simultaneously opened up a position as Board Secretary.
 On a temporary basis, other members can act as Secretary until a permanent Secretary is selected.